 Storm chasing

 When I started at Ball State in 2007, I was asked to teach a class on storm chasing.
-Since then, I have led more than 15 trips to the Great Plains and seen hundreds of supercell thunderstorms and dozens of tornadoes.
+Since then, I have led nearly 20 trips to the Great Plains, covering more than 120,000 miles, and seen hundreds of supercell thunderstorms and dozens of tornadoes.

 Ball State storm chasing